Donate

 How much does it cost?

 The cost of this trip is displayed at the top of the page.
 This cost includes accommodations, meals, in-country transport, program costs, and a donation to our host partner in their respective country.
-It does not include airfare.
+It does not include airfare and you are responsible for booking your own flights.
 The entire trip is 100% tax deductible.
-A $1000 non refundable deposit ($600 for trips prior to 2024) is due once the trip is confirmed which is then credited towards your trip cost.
-Flight costs vary and can either be booked yourself or through our recommended travel agent to receive a tax deductible receipt.
+A $1000 non refundable deposit is due once the trip is confirmed which is then credited towards your trip cost.
 Your trip cost is due in its entirety 45 days prior to departure.
-If your flight is booked through our recommended travel agent, your flight cost is due within 10 days.
-Trip costs may be adjusted if flight or accommodation upgrades are requested or if flight deviations are required.
 Select trips may be subject to additional cultural activity fees.
+As of 2025 airfare will no longer qualify for a tax deductible receipt on our open trips.
 US volunteers may be subject to administrative fees/exchange rate adjustments.

 Are accommodations included and what are they like?